svarukala/nivas_blog/content/posts/01-11-2021-PnP-PowerShell/PnPPowerShellAuthentication.md

 When you run the Register-PnPManagementShellAccess command, it will prompt you to consent to a large number of permissions.
 See picture below.
 ![PermsConsent](./perms.png)

 There is a way to take control on the permissions, minimize the permissions for the PnP PowerShell app for reasons like a shared environment or may be to use PnP PowerShell in Azure DevOps CICD pipeline.
-To do that instead of running the command Register-PnPManagementShellAccess command, you need to create the Service Principal on your own and request the minimal permissions needed for your scenario.
-Here is a [Azure CLI script sample](https://gist.github.com/svarukala/1d0c07d1706e378f45f7d715844ba585):
+To do that instead of running the Register-PnPManagementShellAccess command, you need to create the Service Principal on your own and request the minimal permissions needed for your scenario.
+Here is an [Azure CLI script sample](https://gist.github.com/svarukala/1d0c07d1706e378f45f7d715844ba585):

 ```powershell
 az login